 MTD for business is being introduced tax by tax, not by business size or type.
-Although separate reports will have to be submitted for each tax in the short term, the submission process could be streamlined in the future once tax law is aligned for all business taxes.
+Separate MTD reports will have to be submitted for each tax, but it may be possible for the MTD software to combine reports due around the same time into one submission process.